NaMa1994/Project_Learnable_regions/readme.md

 [![YouTube Video](https://img.shields.io/badge/YouTube%20Video-FF0000?style=flat-square&logo=youtube&logoColor=white)](https://www.youtube.com/watch?v=FpMWRXFraK8&feature=youtu.be)

 ## Independent Study Project
 This implementation was reproduced and analyzed as part of my Independent Study project for Fall 2024 under the supervision of **Dr. Paul Rad**.
 The study aimed to reproduce the original results and extend the analysis by testing the model on datasets and scenarios beyond those in the original paper.
-This additional exploration helped evaluate the model's adaptability and compatibility with unseen data and complex editing tasks.
+This additional exploration helped evaluate the model's adaptability and compatibility with unseen data and complex editing tasks. you can find it in My_Learnble_Regions_v2_ipynb.ipynb.